DSBA-6190-Final-Project-Team/DSBA-6190_Final-Project/README.md

 A REST API is established to allow public access to the deployed model.
 The REST API uses Amazon Gateway API Service with a Lambda Function to generate predications using an image as an input.
 The Lambda function script can be found in the **REST API** directory.
 Furthermore, the README in the  **REST API** directory provides instructions on how to establish an API Gateway which will accept JPG images.

 ## Load-Test Deployed Endpoint
 The deployed endpoint was load tested using [Locust](https://locust.io/).
-All load testing files and and results discussion can be found in the **load_test** directory.
+All load testing files and results discussion can be found in the **load_test** directory.

 ## Overall Structure: CodeBuild Framework For Continuous Deployment
 To Continuously Deploy the Image Classification model, this project uses Amazon CodeBuild.
 CodeBuild automatically compiles the source code and runs the necessary files in this repo to train and deploy the model.
 Once trained, the model is either deployed as an endpoint, or a currently deployed endpoint is updated with the new model.